saxenavaibhav/AWS-SAA-C02-Course/README.md

 - Linux SSH protocol, Port 22

 Login to the instance using an SSH key pair.
 Private Key - Stored on local machine to initiate connection.
+Downloadable only once.
+AWS does not keep it.
 Public Key - AWS places this key on the instance.
+Kept on teh instance.

+You can connect to an instance if the private key you use to login matches the public key stored on the instance.

+For windows, you use the private key to get the local administrator password which you use to login.

 ### S3 (Default Storage Service)